Info

 https://youtube.com/gruesomemagazine

-At the time of this writing, Monkey Shines is available to stream from Tubi, Pluto TV, and multiple PPV sources.
+At the time of this writing, Dark Places (1974) is available to stream from Tubi, Night Flight, PLEX, and Troma NOW.

 We want to hear from you – the coolest, grooviest fans: comment on the site or email the Decades of Horror 1970s podcast hosts at feedback@gruesomemagazine.com.